-CPI/RS-232: Single RJ45 module port that can operate in one of two modes: CPI or RS-232.
+CPI A/B and RS-232 A/B: Two RJ45 module ports that can operate in one of two modes: CPI or RS-232.
 CPI interfaces with Campbell Scientific CDM measurement peripherals and sensors.
 RS-232 connects, with an adapter cable, to computer, sensor, or communications devices serially.